dmads98/School-Shootings-Analysis-in-R/proposal/proposal.md

 ## Section 3.
 Data

-Our data was not put in the `/data` folder since it started giving us issues (the R chunk would not find the data).
+Our data was not put in the `/data` folder since it started giving us issues (the R chunk would not find the data because there is a project folder under the larger project folder).
 Our codebook and dimensions were put in the README file.